ayushjrathod/scamsheild/README.md

 ## Overview

-ScamShield is an AI-powered system that analyzes recorded phone calls to detect suspicious activities by processing audio files, converting them to text, and performing keyword-based analysis.
+ScamShield is an AI-powered system that analyzes recorded phone calls to detect suspicious activities by processing audio files.

 ## Project Structure